EOS-Nation/auditor.bos/README.md

 # `auditor.bos` - BOS Auditor Elections Contract

-This contract will be in charge of auditor registration and voting for candidates.
+This contract will be in charge of auditor registration and voting for BOS auditors.
 It will also contain a function which could be called periodically to update the auditor set, and allocate payments.

-When a candidate registers, they need to provide a set of configuration variables which will include things like their requested pay.
-The system will select the median requested pay when choosing the actual pay.
+When an auditor registers, they need to provide their bio by calling the `updatebio` action.
-The median pay is to be paid to elected auditors at the end of each period.

 If an elected auditor resigns via the `withdrawcand` during a period a new candidate will be chosen to fill the gap on the auditor board from the votes ranking in the candidates at that moment.

 ## Tables

 ### candidates

 - candidate_name (name)   - Account name of the candidate (INDEX)
-- isactive (int8) 			- Boolean indicating if the candidate is currently available for election.
+- is_active (int8) - Boolean indicating if the candidate is currently available for election.
 (INDEX)
 - locked_tokens (asset) - An asset object representing the number of tokens locked when registering
 - total_votes (uint64) - Updated tally of the number of votes cast to a candidate.
 This is updated and used as part of the `newperiod` calculations.
 It is updated every time there is a vote change or a change of token balance for a voter for this candidate to facilitate live voting stats.